 Generally speaking, vitamin C has not been found to prevent breast cancer.
 Vitamin C supplements appear to interfere with the effectiveness of treatment with tamoxifen and, possibly, radiotherapy.
 The impact of vitamin C supplementation during chemotherapy is unclear—while concern has been raised by some observers, a few studies have found a benefit.
 Several studies have also reported that vitamin C supplements are associated with reduced risk of breast cancer recurrence among survivors, although not all studies have found an advantage.
 Normally, the existence of contradictory results indicates that more variables need to be taken into account to explain the relationship between a micronutrient and breast cancer.
 Now a large new prospective study has reported that vitamin C supplement use is associated with increased risk of breast cancer in postmenopausal women who already have a high level of vitamin C intake from foods.

-Latest research finds supplements increase risk in those with high dietary intake
+Latest research finds supplements can sometimes increase risk

 The study referenced above was designed to investigate the associations between dietary and supplemental vitamin C and breast cancer risk.
 To conduct the study, the authors used data concerning 57,403 postmenopausal women in the Etude Epidémiologique auprès de femmes de la Mutuelle Générale de l'Education Nationale (E3N) prospective cohort.
 A total of 2,482 invasive breast cancers were diagnosed in E3N participants between 1995 and 2008.